 You can even choose specific VPN servers or set it to connect to one in your chosen country randomly.

 This feature alone is what sets the device apart.
-It’s the one I found most useful for carrying out a variety of tasks without the hassle of disconnecting and reconnecting as you would with a software-based VPN app.
+It's the one I found most useful for carrying out a variety of tasks without the hassle of disconnecting and reconnecting as you would with a software-based VPN application.

 Couple this with the fact you can now secure devices that don't inherently support VPN, and the benefits start to become apparent.

 There are multiple uses for this but to give you an example you could unblock US Netflix (outside the US) on the Netflix app on your internet-enabled TV that wouldn't ordinarily be possible.

 The ‘Profiles' set-up allows some control over your network.
 Here you can create different access rules.

 This will be especially handy if you've got kids and want to control the times of access or you want to block access to specific sites or types of websites.

 Predefined sections and parental controls allow you to block: